Chartered Accountants Ireland: Enquiries

 The Chartered Accountants Regulatory Board spotted a pattern of repeat poor performances by some firms in their statutory audits of clients but refused to name those who had received consecutively poor marks for the performance of audits.
-From June 2016, responsibility for the inspection of public interest entity audits such as those of banks and building societies will be transferred away from the Institute.
+From June 2016, responsibility for the inspection of public interest entity audits such as those of banks and building societies will be transferred away from the institute.

 Education, careers and advocacy

 In 2009, Chartered Accountants Ireland introduced a new route to Chartered Accountancy.
-Called 'The Elevation Programme', it was renamed Chartered Business Route, Flexible Option, in 2014.
+Originally called 'The Elevation Programme', it is now referred to as the Flexible Route pathway.

-The Chartered Business Route seeks to provide students with the option to study and sit exams while they remain in employment.
-Students enrolling via this programme do not need to undertake a training contract with a local firm.
-The qualification received on completion is equal to those achieved via a training contract.
+The Flexible Route provides students with the option to study and sit exams without undertaking a training contract and gives students a maximum of 8 years to complete all programme requirements.
+The Training Contract and Flexible Route pathways both have the same entry and qualification requirements and the qualification received on completion is the same.

 In 2012, Chartered Accountants Ireland launched a Foreign Direct Investment (FDI) initiative to encourage members to promote Ireland as a location for FDI business.